adamtpang/mythic-mountain/README.md

 ## Saturday

-Code out a game start screen and layout
+- [ ] Code out a game start screen and layout

 ## Sunday

-Write out the story text and setup the story screens between battles.
+- [ ] Write out the story text and setup the story screens between battles.
 Also write the death text when a player loses along the way up the mountain, and has to restart the game

 ## Monday

-Allow user to pick the next level from a mountain screen
+- [ ] Allow user to pick the next level from a mountain screen

 ## Tuesday

-Figure out how to add music to each scene.
+- [ ] Figure out how to add music to each scene.

 ## Wednesday

-Make animations and between-level smooth transitions
+- [ ] Make animations and between-level smooth transitions

 ## Thursday

-Polish the game
+- [ ] Polish the game and fix any bugs still left